Eugene Rey: Life and work

 Rey was born in Berlin in a family with French Huguenot origins.
 He was educated at the Realschule in Halle and received a doctorate from Heidelberg University after which he worked as an industrial chemist at a lignite plant in Rattmannsdorf near Halle in 1863.
 He married Josephine Bertha Clara, daughter of his former warden, professor Grotjan.
 An introduction from August Carl Eduard Baldamus led to his move back to Halle to work on ornithology in association with professor Giebel and Taschenberg from 1868.
 He travelled to Spain and Portugal around 1869 and wrote on the birds of the Iberian peninsula.

-He then began a natural history store (1874-1890) in Leipzig while also working at his factory.
+Rey then began a natural history store (1874-1890) in Leipzig while also working at his factory.
 He founded the entomological association of Leipzig in 1875.
-He also was the founding chairperson for the ornithological association for Saxony and Thuringia in Halle in 1871.
+Rey also was the founding chairperson for the ornithological association for Saxony and Thuringia in Halle in 1871.
 His major work was in oology and he wrote a two-volume book on the eggs of the birds of central Europe (Die Eier der Vögel Mitteleuropas, 1899).
 Another interest was in cuckoos and their eggs.
 From 1857, he built up a collection of nearly 16000 eggs representing 1768 species with nearly 500 of them representing about 17 cuckoo species.
 The collection was valued at 15000 Marks in the 1890s.